-- 6.4.
+- 5.4.
 Donated goods, facilities and services must be recognised as income in the statement of financial activities (SoFA) when the following criteria are met: - Entitlement this is control over the rights to the associated asset or other access to the economic benefit has passed to the charity.
-Note that entitlement has the same meaning as control over the associated asset within this SORP. - Probable it is more likely than not that the economic benefits associated with the donated item will flow to the charity. - Measurement the fair value or value to the charity of the donated item can be measured reliably. - 6.5.
-Income is recognised by a charity in its accounts for goods, facilities and services donated to it once the income recognition criteria set out in paragraph 6.4 are met. - 6.6.
-Commercial discounts offered in the normal course of trade should not be recognised or disclosed as a donation in charity accounts as they are an inducement to the customer to make a purchase by lowering the price paid.
+Note that entitlement has the same meaning as control over the associated asset within this SORP. - Probable it is more likely than not that the economic benefits associated with the donated item will flow to the charity. - Measurement the fair value or value to the charity of the donated item can be measured reliably.

+6.4.-Income is recognised by a charity in its accounts for goods, facilities and services donated to it once the income recognition criteria set out in paragraph 6.64 are met.
+When measuring the value of donated goods, facilities and services, practical considerations may impact on the measurement bases adopted.
+For example, although goods donated for sale are normally.